Jkuffler/Jkuffler/README.md

 <b>Life-long student in meatspace and cyberspace</b>

-I'm a recovering sales rep turned Dev cutting my teeth on JavaScript, React, and Ruby on Rails.
-I have proven Sales, Customer Service, and Leadership background.
+COVID soured my career as a sales rep so I've skilled up as a software engineer, web developer.
+I've begun by cutting my teeth on JavaScript, React, and Ruby on Rails.
 Interpersonal skills are a big deal to me.
 In Beautiful Katamari the king of the universe says "Love makes the world go round...but manners keep you from getting motion sickness".
 I love that.

-I thrive at high volume paces.
+I thrive at high volume paces that involve cross collaboration.
 When there's downtime I like to research and experiment with new technologies, ideas, and problems.

-Personal note: I prefer hunting down the next local/family business (or NPO) to support.
-Chain stores often lack that human element that is part of what I love about business.

-I am driven to thoroughly assess client's needs and deliver exceptional solutions.
+My experience with the public for almost 20 years has shown that I am driven to thoroughly assess client's needs and deliver exceptional solutions.

 I'm passionate about personal discovery and persistently lifting the spirits of those around me.
-Normalize a culture of respect for all!
+DEI is a way of life and I'm very pleased to feel a part of a more positive culture than previous roles.

 Especially in the dev community: humans are still among my favorite resources.
-Let's talk about design and syntax!
+Let's talk about open-source :)